Tianliqu18/AffineTango/README.md

 paths.
 A forest is always consistent.
 The only way to fail is a cycle whose labels sum to 1, which says a cell differs from itself.)

-## where it stops
+## where the linearity stops

 Two rules can't be written as `aᵀx = b` and so can't be eliminated.

+### Exact cardinality:
-Exact cardinality: the parity equations only see weight mod 2, so weights 1, 3, and 5 all look identical to them.
+The parity equations only see mod 2, so weights 1, 3, and 5
+all look identical to them.
 "Exactly three" is strictly stronger than "odd."

-No three in a row: that's a disjunction, not an equation.
+### No three in a row:
+That's a disjunction, not an equation.
 It carves an arbitrary subset out of the space rather than a subspace.

 So phase 1 hands you a reduced affine subspace and phase 2 has to search it.
-Which, satisfyingly, had to be the case: the generalized puzzle is NP-complete (De Biasi 2012), so if Gaussian elimination alone finished the job we'd have a poly-time algorithm for an NP-complete problem.
+Which, satisfyingly, had to be the case since the generalized puzzle is NP-complete (De Biasi 2012), so if Gaussian elimination alone finished the job we'd have a poly-time algorithm for an NP-complete problem.